Why You Should Upgrade Your Golf Cart to Lithium Battery

 How Do i Size a Lithium Golf Cart Battery For My Range And Terrain?

-Start with energy, not just amp-hours: usable energy (Wh) ≈ system voltage (V) × capacity (Ah).
-Light use on flat ground often falls in the 20–30Wh per mile range per passenger, while hilly routes, frequent stops, or heavy payloads can push beyond 40–60Wh per mile.
+Begin by thinking in watt-hours rather than just amp-hours: usable energy (Wh) ≈ system voltage (V) × capacity (Ah).
+On relatively flat routes with light use, many carts fall in the range of 20–30Wh per mile per passenger, while steeper terrain, frequent stops, or heavier loads can raise that to 40–60Wh per mile or more.

 Do i Need a New Charger For a Lithium Battery Upgrade?